 We hope that you will join us for the 5th International Conference on Practice Research in Melbourne.

-The conference will be held on the campus of the University of Melbourne which will open its doors to you for 3 days of discussion and the exchange of ideas and innovation in Practice Research from the 25th to the 27th May 2020.
+The conference will be held on the campus of the University of Melbourne which will open its doors to you for 3 days of discussion and the exchange of ideas and innovation in Practice Research.

 We invite you to engage with us as we showcase practice research from across the world in a conference designed to promote theoretical conceptualisation, and practice research implementation in workshops, presentations, informal discussion and networking.
 Our campus will provide the venues and welcoming hospitality as we develop the future of practice research from visionary ideals into reality.